Resource Center

 • If travel is a central part of the employee’s job (think sales representatives or delivery drivers), almost all the time spent traveling during work hours is compensable, including wait time at airports or other transit hubs.

 • Mandatory attendance at training sessions or conferences also requires compensation for travel time.
-If the event is outside of regular work hours, but attendance is compulsory, you must also reimburse your employees for travel time.
+If the event is outside of regular work hours, but attendance is required, you must also reimburse your employees for travel time.

 However, certain situations turn the usual commute into compensable work time.